-3. What is your greatest achievement to date?Having three happy, healthy children and I’d like them to stay that way.
+Having three happy, healthy children and I’d like them to stay that way.

-4. What are the challenges you face?For many years I was afraid to speak out about what I knew and had seen.
+For many years I was afraid to speak out about what I knew and had seen.
 It wasn’t socially acceptable to mention climate change so I almost kept my work a secret not wanting to bum everyone else out with bad news.
 That changed after the IPCC report was published in 2018.
 I couldn’t be silent any longer.

 Covid 19 has put most of my projects on hold.
 I was about to launch the first issue of Monkey Wrench magazine due this June but now doesn’t feel like a good time for that initiative.
 I’m now in talks with a publisher about writing a popular science book about how environmental and human health are intertwined.
 You can’t have one without the other.
 I classify Covid 19 as an environmental disaster.

-6. Where do you want to take Monkey Wrench next?Monkey Wrench is on hold for the next year whilst I try to understand the new cultural landscape we’re living in and see how we can be most useful.
+Monkey Wrench is on hold for the next year whilst I try to understand the new cultural landscape we’re living in and see how we can be most useful.

 There are some really useful things you can do like switch to a renewable energy supplier, switch to a green bank, eat less meat and buy less stuff but the most useful contribution is to become an active citizen.
 This means seeking out the truth about the world we have created and how it must change for the health and safety of ourselves and our children and using this understanding to be politically active.